wholder/LaserCut/README.md

 - Specify position and dimensions in inches (default) or millimeters
 - Enable a grid placement for more precise positioning
 - Create and place cutouts for various sizes of Nema Stepper Motors
-- Group and ungroup shapes (shift and click)
+- Group and ungroup shapes
+- Click and drag to select a set of shapes
+- Shift click and drag to add to set of selected shapes
 - Click and drag to reposition shapes on the cutting surface in order to make the best use of your materials
 - Move (translate) 2D shapes and groups of 2D shapes to precise positions using parametric input
 - Rotate grouped shapes around the location of one of the grouped shapes